 Whether real or imagined, characters behave in keeping with the era they inhabit.
 That’s just one of the secrets to writing Historical novels that people will love to read.
 They don’t want to read about a man or a woman who acts as though it’s 2018 when the novel is set in the 1800s.
 It just doesn’t work.
 Period.

 As a Historical author, you must write your characters to fit into the attitudes, beliefs, and expectations of their time period.
 It’s your job and your mission as a writer is to reveal the people of the past, not the people of the future in the past.
-Well, unless you are writing a time travel.
+Well, unless you are writing a time-travel story.
 Then you would do just that.

 One of the best things you can do when starting a new novel set in another time period is to start your research on how people acted with and toward one another.
 My first non-fiction purchase when I began The Woman on the Painted Horse, was an 1860 Etiquette Rules Handbook.
 Other books I have found helpful are the ‘Writer’s Guide to Everyday Life’ series.
 You can find them on Amazon.
 Above all, research!
 It will be your

 mortal enemy best friend!